Connecticut enacts privacy law: what you need to know

 b.
 Controlled or processed the personal data of at least 25,000 consumers and derived over 25% of their gross revenue from the sale of personal data.

-How will Sourcepoint and its clients need to adapt to comply with the Utah law?
+How will Sourcepoint and its clients need to adapt to comply with the Connecticut law?

 Compliance with the Connecticut law should be covered by the same mechanisms as needed for the California laws, namely an explicit method to opt-out such as a link on the website.
 The law will also require the honoring of global opt-out signals beginning in 2025.